 First, do not be afraid to escalate contentious issues to a manager within the Division.
 Often, a fresh set of eyes and the authority and experience of a supervisor can help resolve the matter amicably.

 Second, if you believe that your case manager is not following New Jersey law, or discriminating against you, file a request for assistance with the Office of the Taxpayer Advocate (OTA).
-OTA works with taxpayers to resolve their issues by:
+OTA helps taxpayers end their tax problems by:

-- Working with taxpayers who are facing “undue hardship” as a result of action by the Division;
+- Helping taxpayers who are experiencing “undue hardship” as a result of Division actions;

-- Assisting taxpayers whose problems fall within the Division’s jurisdiction; and
+- Working with taxpayers whose problems fall within the Division’s jurisdiction; and